What are the best breeds of Chickens?

 Originating in the French port town of Marans (SW France), the breed was developed in the early 1900s by crossing local game birds, possibly with Croad Langshans and Faverolles.
 Early breeders were trying for dark brown eggs so several types emerged.
-French Marans have feathered legs, but English Marans do not have clean legs.
+French Marans have feathered legs, but English Marans have clean legs.
 The breed was brought to England in 1929 and standardised by the mid-1930s.

 Good pure breed Marans can be hard to find as they have often been mixed with other breeds to give autosexing chicks.
 Marans rarely go broody so, an incubator would be needed for breeding.
 Do be aware of the potential cross-breeding in the strain you have and select the darkest brown eggs.

 Marans are slow-growing birds, and although historically a utility bird, they are not used as meat birds today as they take so long to grow.
 A strong, wide, hardy bird so suitable in northern European climates.
 They have white skin and pink-grey legs.
 The large combs can make them prone to frostbite.

 Temperament can vary, mainly docile and friendly, but some types are skittish.
 They are not keen on being cuddled.

 Colours: Copper Black, Dark Cuckoo, Black, Black-Tailed Buff, Copper Blue, Golden Cuckoo, Silver Cuckoo, Birchen, White, Wheaten (not all of these are recognised by the UK Standards).